Recording of a live webinar presented on May 17, 2011 intended for Breast Imaging Professionals

 RT Credit: 1.0 ARRT Category A+

-Click the ENROLL NOW icon to the left to view this program ONLINE.
+Click ENROLL NOW to register for this program

 Stereotactic breast biopsy is routinely used for mammography-detected breast lesions requiring tissue diagnosis.
 Accuracy of percutaneous image-guided breast biopsy has been improved through the use of stereotactic guidance for non-palpable masses, obviating the need for a surgical procedure and causing less discomfort and minimal risk to the patient and cost savings to the healthcare practice.

 This webinar provides an overview of the clinical indications for performing stereotactic breast biopsy, as well as pitfalls, patient management, and selection of appropriate device.

 After participating in this educational activity, participants should be better able to: